AbhayTripathii/Js-Coder/Notes/Notes_with_theory.md

 ## Strings
 1. `concat()`	Used for concatenating multiple strings into a single string.
-2. `match()`	Used for finding matche of a string against a provided pattern.
+2. `matgh()`	Used for finding matghe of a string against a provided pattern.
 3. `replace()`	Used for finding and replacing a given text in string.
 4. `substr()`	Used to extract length characters from a given string.
 5. `slice()`	Used for extracting an area of the string and returs it